The integral rule in pdf

 the opposing team.

-area runs the whole width of the
+runs the whole width of the

 mark is situated in the penalty area.

 All serious fouls committed in this area result in a

-penalty kick being awarded to
+penalty kick being awarded to the opposing team.

-- A serious
+A serious foul

 committed by a player outside the penalty area

 may result in a penalty kick being awarded, at

 like a penalty shot except for the fact that it is

 - A player who